haskaalo/wikisp/README.md

 In order to build Wikipedia link adjacency it is required to download a Wikipedia dump file from [here (~30gb)](https://dumps.wikimedia.org/backup-index.html).
 The file required to download from Wikipedia archives should be named: `enwiki-xxxxxxxx-pages-articles-multistream.xml.bz2`.

-Once downloaded, please set the following environnement variables:
+Once downloaded, set the following environnement variables:

 | Name | Description |
 | ---  | ----------- |